The anisotropic Calder\'on problem at large fixed frequency on manifolds with invertible ray transform: Introduction and statement of main results

 In our setting the manifolds do not satisfy the additional product structure mentioned above, and thus complex geometrical optics solutions are not available.
 However, when the frequency $\lambda > 0$ is very large there exist traditional geometrical optics type solutions, and one can construct such solutions that concentrate along geodesics.
 If one could take the limit $\lambda \to \infty$ then one could recover the geodesic ray transform of the perturbation $p$.
 In our case the frequency $\lambda$ is large but fixed, and we will instead use the condition $p \in \mathcal A_s(B)$ to recover the ray transform.
 These ideas were used in \cite{Uhlmann_Wang_2022} combined with an analysis of the semiclassical resolvent in order to prove a similar result for nonpositively curved manifolds when $n=3$.
 We give a direct argument based on geometrical optics and Gaussian beam constructions, and obtain results on any manifold with stably invertible geodesic ray transform in any dimension.

+In Section \ref{sec:UC-AC22} we present a Gaussian beam construction with uniform bounds for the underlying constants.
+This is a key component for proving Theorem \ref{thm:2-AC22}.
+To achieve this, we express the Riccati and transport ODEs for the phase and amplitude functions of the Gaussian beam in an invariant manner.
+This ensures that the bounds will not depend on choices of (Fermi) coordinates.
+Finally, by utilizing energy estimates we are able to obtain the desired uniform bounds.

 The rest of the article is structured as follows.
 Section \ref{sec:gdsc-AC22} contains some preliminary results related to the geodesic ray transform.
-In Section \ref{sec:resol-AC22} we present the proof of a resolvent estimate on non-trapping manifolds, which is then used in Section \ref{sec:smpl-AC22} to construct special solutions of \eqref{eq:1-AC22}.
-In Section \ref{sec:Gaus-AC22} we construct special solutions on general manifolds, and the concentration property of these solution are investigated in Section \ref{sec:TCP-AC22}.
-The proofs of Theorems \ref{thm:1-AC22} and \ref{thm:2-AC22} are contained in Sections \ref{subsec:Thm1-AC22} and \ref{sec:Thm2-AC22} respectively.
-Finally, at the end of this article, in Remarks \ref{rem:sta1-AC22} and \ref{rem:sta2-AC22} we discuss the stability of the inverse recovery.
+In Section \ref{sec:resol-AC22} we present the proof of a resolvent estimate on non-trapping manifolds.
+Section \ref{sec:smpl-AC22} gives a construction of special solutions of \eqref{eq:1-AC22} on simple manifolds and proves Theorem \ref{thm:1-AC22}.
+The proof of Theorem \ref{thm:2-AC22} is contained in Section \ref{sec:Thm2-AC22}.
+In Remarks \ref{rem:sta1-AC22} and \ref{rem:sta2-AC22} we discuss the stability of the inverse problem.
+Section \ref{sec:UC-AC22} gives the invariant construction of Gaussian beams with uniform bounds required for Theorem \ref{thm:2-AC22}.